Nexenta/edge-dev/install/nbd-container.md

 There are example configuration files (see conf directory) to modify.
 Adjust networking interface.

 ### Step 3: Prepare serving bucket
 Use NEADM management tool to setup service parameters.
-Assuming that cluster is initialized and namespace/tenant already created, create bucket where block devices will be automatically mounted:
+Assuming that cluster is initialized and namespace/tenant already created, create bucket where block devices will be automatically appearing with names matching Docker volume names:
 ```
 neadm bucket create company-branch1/finance/revenue
 ```